HouzuoGuo/laitos/doc/[Web-service]-prometheus-metrics-exporter.md

 ## Usage

-There are three categories of performance metrics exported by this web service:
+The prometheus web handler serves all of these metrics:

 - [Web server (httpd and insecurehttpd)](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-web-server) statistics are always included, such as individual handler's processing duration, response size, time-to-first-byte, etc.
-- When you enable the [web proxy daemon](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-web-proxy), the exporter will automatically include statistics such as data transfer per proxy destination, number of connections, connection duration, etc.
+- If [web proxy daemon](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-web-proxy) is enabled, the exporter will automatically include statistics such as data transfer per proxy destination, number of connections, connection duration, etc.
-- When you enable the [maintenance daemon](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-system-maintenance), the exporter will automatically include laitos program's process statistics such as CPU usage and scheduler performance.
-These stats rely on Linux (`procfs`).
+- If [maintenance daemon](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-system-maintenance) `RegisterPrometheusMetrics` is enabled, the exporter will automatically include laitos program's process statistics such as CPU usage and scheduler performance.
+This relies on Linux (`procfs`).
+- If [maintenance daemon](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-system-maintenance) `RegsiterProcessActivityMetrics` is enabled, the exporter will automatically include the file and network activities of the laitos process.
+This relies on `bpftrace` tool.
+- If [maintenance daemon](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-system-maintenance) `RegsiterSystemActivityMetrics` is enabled, the exporter will automatically include the system-wide file and network activities.
+This relies on `bpftrace` tool.

 Next, follow the installation instructions of [prometheus](https://prometheus.io/docs/prometheus/latest/installation/) to install and start the prometheus daemon.
 Feel free to run the daemon on a home desktop, a dedicated server, or on the same computer that runs laitos.